flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 ## 8. Payment, Activation and Restoration

-All purchases are processed by Google Play under Googleâ€™s payment terms.
+All purchases are processed by Google Play under Google payment terms.

 - Prices, taxes and available payment methods are displayed by Google Play
 - QuizFans Studio does not receive your full payment card or banking information